Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 Stock plans usually cost less upfront because the design work has already been completed.
 Custom plans usually cost more because the home is being designed specifically for you.

-However, upfront plan cost is only one part of the decision.
-A cheaper plan is not always cheaper if it does not fit your land, budget, foundation, garage needs, or local code requirements.
+However, the upfront plan price is only one part of the decision.
+A cheaper plan is not always cheaper if it does not fit your land, foundation, garage needs, local code requirements, or construction budget.

 When comparing plan costs, think about: